Trans Studio Project (TSP) 4.0

 BAC Trans Studio Project 4.0 Residency (26th of April – 17th of May 2019)

-Bikalpa Art Center is excited to announce the TSP 4.0 kick off with the grand opening and fundraiser exhibition on Friday, the 26th April 2019.
+Bikalpa Art Center is excited to announce the TSP 4.0 kick off with the grand opening and fundraiser exhibition on Friday, the 26th of April 2019.
 This event will feature a group art exhibition, Sip and Paint Workshop, musical performance and DJ Party.
 The three weeks residency consists of workshops, lecture series, talk and presentation and production time.

 After three-weeks of collaborative development and artistic production, this project will conclude with a week-long exhibition at Bikalp Art Center on 17th May 2019.